volab/IoT_EPS/_1_userDoc/source/hardDev.rst

  - bool bouton::directRead() => one _nano.digitalRead.
  - void CPowerPlug::begin : one line     _nano.pinMode( _pin, OUTPUT ); to normal pinMode
  - void CPowerPlug::updateOutputs : one line to change

+A failure (work branch : relayChange) because ESP8266 pin are others usages that are not compatibles with relay command.
+Specaly D3 and D4 respectively IO-0 and IO-2 that are used during the reset and that changes state.
+So we leave this work on its branche and return to the previous configuration with relay commands connected to the NanoI2CIOExpander.

+Others solutions to solve our problem:

+#. use a WEmos ESP32 with more IO (perhaps we can remove NanoI2CIOExpander...)
+#. use another relay or a transitor MOS to switch off the 5V Power supply of the relay commands.
+   This new relay would be drive directly by the Main Power Switch

+Problem solved with the second solution.

 ============================
 AC power plug in the world